 - Role in the structure of an important compound,

 Mostly there is no sharp distinction between their functions because several elements form structural parts of essential enzymes and help catalyze the chemical reaction in which the enzyme participates.

-- stunted growth of roots, stems, or leaves and
+- Stunted growth of roots, stems, or leaves.